roseengineering/crystalweb/README.md

 have been using a span of 100KHz.

 Next calibrate the thru port of the Nanovna using the "calib" menu.

+Next run the script passing the --stray option if you want the holder capacitance to be measured as well.
+The options --start and --stop set the initial sweep frequency range.

 The arguments to the python script follow: